F16Samuel/QA_Webapp/README.md

 # Pope AI – Predict, Optimize, Perform, Excel.

-A full-stack LLM-powered Q&A chat application built with React, FastAPI, MongoDB, and Docker, deployed via GitHub Actions to AWS.
+A full-stack LLM-powered Q&A chat application built with React, FastAPI, MongoDB, and Docker.

 ---